Persona

 Dig deeper with Sebastian →

-the ego/persona identification alignment with the false self... the development of the personal shadow
+Schoen delineated five stages of the development of an addiction: (1) ‘the ego/persona identification alignment with the false self,’ (2) ‘the development of the personal shadow,’

-Schoen's five-stage addiction model, as reported by Dennett, identifies ego-persona identification with the false self as the inaugural stage in the development of addiction.
+Schoen’s addiction model, as summarized by Dennett, positions ego-persona fusion with a false self as the foundational first stage in the psychic collapse that enables addiction.

 Dennett, Stella, Individuation in Addiction Recovery: An Archetypal Astrological Perspective, 2025supporting